 “Social support is the most powerful protection against becoming overwhelmed by stress and trauma.
 The critical issue is reciprocity: being truly heard and seen by the people around us, feeling that we are held in someone else’s mind and heart.”– Bessel Van der Kolk, The Body Keeps the Score.

-We are excited to be co-hosting a two-day training with Emily Daniels of HERE This NOW, on Building a Trauma-Informed System: The Ecological Perspective on November 13-14 , 2019 in Hancock NH.
+We are excited to be co-hosting a two-day training with Emily Daniels of HERE This NOW, on Understanding and Initiating Trauma-Informed Change on January 16-17, 2020 in Hancock NH.

 To learn more, I recommend:

 - TEDTalk video from pediatrician Nadine Burke Harris, who is now the Surgeon General of California.

 - How Childhood Trauma Can Make You a Sick Adult, video from one of the original researchers.